kevineaton/simple-auth-docs/README.md

 These docs were written according to the Open API Specification 3.

+You can view the current docs at [https://docs.simpleauth.kevineaton.net/](https://docs.simpleauth.kevineaton.net/).

 ## Building

 All of the documentation exists in the `docs` folder in YAML format.
 Checkout the repo, run `npm install`, and then you can use the following commands: